smartie-tien/test/general.md

 **Final tab**

 This tab contains all the functionalities that are related to the transformation to the DynamoDB table "Final".
-The end user has the capability to start the to_Final transformation or to generate a export of the current content of the DynamoDB table "Final" to csv file.
+The end user has the capability to start the to_Final transformation or to generate an export of the current content of the DynamoDB table "Final" to csv file.
 Every transformation comes with a report, that is shown in a list, same as the export.

 <p align="center">